CeCe McDonald: Incident

-McDonald testified that she and her friends tried to walk away, but that Flaherty started a fight by smashing a glass of alcohol against her face, cutting her and requiring 11 stitches.
-McDonald was asked in court whether Flaherty then said "I can take on all of you bitches", to which she replied in the affirmative; Thoreson recalled that at this point Flaherty threw the first punch.
-According to McDonald's testimony, at one point Schmitz said "look at that boy dressed like a girl and tucking her dick in".
-David Crandell, Flaherty's boyfriend, then stepped out of the bar to find multiple members of McDonald's group attacking Flaherty, and tried to pull them away from her.
+McDonald testified that as they tried to walk away, Flaherty started a fight: McDonald was smashed in the face with an alcohol glass, causing a cut that required 11 stitches, with Flaherty saying "I can take on all of you bitches".
+Thoreson recalled Flaherty throwing the first punch.
+Flaherty's boyfriend, David Crandell, then stepped out of the bar to find multiple members of McDonald's group attacking her and tried to pull them away.

-Gary Gilbert, a security worker at the Schooner Tavern, recalled seeing Schmitz pull McDonald away from Flaherty, and that Schmitz and McDonald then moved into the street.
-McDonald's defense characterized this move as McDonald having "attempted to leave the scene, attempted to get out of harm's way", and added that she was followed by Schmitz.
-Gilbert recalled that McDonald appeared to be holding a blade, while Schmitz had his fists clenched and said to McDonald "you gonna stab me, you bitch?"
-Schmitz then hunched over, put his hand to his shirt and said "you stabbed me," to which McDonald replied, according to a witness, "Yes I did."
-Schmitz was stabbed in the chest with a pair of scissors.
-McDonald told police that Schmitz charged at her, running into scissors she was holding.
+Gary Gilbert, a security worker at the Schooner Tavern, recalled seeing Schmitz pull McDonald away from Flaherty, and that Schmitz and McDonald then moved into the street: McDonald's defense characterized this as McDonald having "attempted to leave the scene", but being followed by Schmitz.
+Gilbert recalled McDonald appearing to be holding a blade, while Schmitz had his fists clenched saying "you gonna stab me, you bitch?"
+Schmitz was then stabbed in the chest with a pair of scissors: he hunched over, put his hand to his shirt and said "you stabbed me," to which McDonald was witnessed replying, "Yes I did."
+McDonald told police that Schmitz had charged and ran into the scissors.

-After those present saw Schmitz bleeding, the fighting stopped; McDonald and Thomas ran towards Cub Foods while some of their friends boarded a Metro Transit bus.
+When those present saw Schmitz bleeding, the fighting stopped; McDonald and Thomas ran towards Cub Foods while some of their friends boarded a Metro Transit bus.
 Schmitz's wound was more than three inches deep and pierced his heart in the right ventricle.
 Anthony Stoneburg, who was in the neighborhood visiting his aunt, tried to plug the wound, but Schmitz died in the ambulance.

+Arrest, confession and charges

-In the parking lot of the grocery store, McDonald saw the police car searching for her and flagged the officers down.
-She was arrested and confessed to the stabbing, but in her letter from Hennepin County jail wrote that confessing was "a big mistake [for] trying to cover up for one of my friends who actually did it.
-I didn't know exactly who, but I knew someone was defending me."
+In the parking lot of the grocery store, McDonald saw a police car and flagged the officers down.
+McDonald was arrested and confessed to the stabbing, though later wrote that confessing was "a big mistake [for] trying to cover up for one of my friends who actually did it."
 Larry Thomas and Zavawn Smith also said that another friend, who they saw running away from the scene at the time, had admitted stabbing Schmitz.

+The office of Hennepin County Attorney Michael Freeman reviewed the evidence, including the taped confession, and charged McDonald with two counts of second-degree murder.